-Immediately upon the entry of an order or judgment in an action, the Clerk of Court shall electronically transmit a Notice of Electronic Filing to Filing Users and Pro Hac Vice Participants in the case.
+Immediately upon the entry of an order or judgment in an action, the Clerk of Court shall electronically transmit through the ECF System a Notice of Electronic Filing to Filing Users and Pro Hac Vice Participants in the case.
 Electronic transmission of the NEF constitutes the notice required by Fed.
 R. Civ.
 P. 77 and Fed.
 R. Crim.
 P. 49(c).
-Notices of hearings will be sent electronically by the Clerk of Court to Filing Users and Pro Hac Vice Participants.
-The Clerk of Court must give notice of court orders, judgments and court hearings in paper form to pro se parties and to attorneys who are not Filing Users or Pro Hac Vice Participants to the extent notice is required.
+Notices of hearings will be sent by the Clerk of Court through the ECF System to Filing Users and Pro Hac Vice Participants.
+The Clerk of Court must give notice of court orders, judgments and court hearings in paper form to Pro Se Parties and to attorneys who are not Filing Users or Pro Hac Vice Participants to the extent notice is required.
 See supra §§ 3.2 (Excused Attorneys) and 3.3 (Pro Se Participation).